Parbat-adhikari/django-project/README.md

 This is my project.
-I am working on it.
+And I am working on it.